Skip to main content

 Mold Growth Science: How Fast Does Mold Really Develop?

-Peer-reviewed research from VTT Finland and Oak Ridge National Laboratory established the VTT mold growth model — the basis for ASHRAE Standard 160 and the science behind modern moisture-risk assessment.
+Research from VTT Finland and Oak Ridge established the VTT mold growth model - the basis for ASHRAE Standard 160 and modern moisture-risk assessment.

-When a wildfire strips vegetation and the next rain triggers a mudslide, the earth movement exclusion does not apply.
-Learn how the efficient proximate cause doctrine and the California Department of Insurance protect policyholders.
+When wildfire strips vegetation and rain triggers a mudslide, the earth movement exclusion does not apply.
+Efficient proximate cause protects policyholders.

 NIST Camp Fire Investigation: What Government Scientists Found

-NIST’s investigation of the 2018 Camp Fire — which destroyed over 19,000 structures — reveals how wildfire damages buildings and why insurers underestimate repair costs.
+NIST’s investigation of the 2018 Camp Fire — which destroyed more than 18,800 structures — reveals how wildfire damages buildings and why insurers underestimate repair costs.

 NIST Witch Fire Study: House-by-House Wildfire Damage Analysis